DaneVinson/scarredworld/TS4/Contracts/05 - Go Green.md

 * Contract 4 was completed 2/24/736
 * 3/2 - [Lord Roth](../../markdown/vampire-paladin.md) returned to Nexus
   * He slew the Death Knight Lord Kaamaz in a duel on Winter Solstice of 735
-  * He was then attacked by a group of powerful Undead
+  * He was then attacked by a group of powerful Undead Lords
-  * Lord Roth fought pitched battles and snuck around before finally returning to Nexus
+  * Evading the Undead Lords when he could and fighting he couldn't it took him several months to make his way back to Nexus
-  * Lord Roth believes these Undead Lords intend to break the Truce with Nexus
+  * He believes these Undead Lords intend to break the Truce with Nexus
-  * Lord Roth returned the Elven dagger taken by Lord Kaamaz during Contract 2.
+  * He returned the Elven dagger taken by Lord Kaamaz during Contract 2.
 Maqamir considers this Spoils.
 It was sold.
 Each TS4 Contractor received 416 Crowns.
+* Maqamir now has a permeate presence on the island diamond mine (being called Diamond Dome) TS4 reconnoitered during Contract 4.
+Mining operations have not yet begun but should do so soon.

 ## Objectives

-## Intelligence
+Deliver 17 packages of merchandise to [The Mad Alchemist](../../markdown/alchemist.md) at his tower [The Spire](../../markdown/trade-partner-1.md) and return with payment of 100 vials of [__The Green__](../../markdown/green.md).

-## Preparation (2/4/736)
+## Preparation (4/2/736)
 TS4 selected active Contractors
-* Halflong
+* Halflong (Andy)
-* Akuul
+* Akuul (Mike)
-* Dran Barro
+* Dran Barro (Collin)
-* Dr. Orwen
+* Dr. Orwen (Drew)
-* Renard Finnegani
+* Renard Finnegani (Todd)
-* Grym
+* Grym (Dan)

 Issued equipment
   * 2x Potion of Antidote to Wasteland Sickness